 2) Factorial Program Using Recursion In C++

-Factorial is the product of an integer and all other integers below it.
+A Factorial is the product of an integer and all other integers below it.
 For example, the factorial of 5 (5!) is equal to 5x4x3x2x1 i.e. 120.
 Here is the complete code:

 Here the recursive function "fact" will take a number as a parameter for which we want to find the factorial.
 And then recursively call the function until the base condition becomes true which is when the number as a parameter becomes 1.

-In this program, we will calculate the power of the number using the recursion approach where the base and exponent is taken as input by the user.
+In this C++ program, we will calculate the power of the number using the recursion approach where the base and exponent is taken as input by the user:

-Here the recursice function "calculate" calls itself again and again with the base condition to check the power until 0 because the exponent is always the positive integer.
+Here the recursive function "calculate" calls itself again and again with the base condition to check the power until 0 because the exponent is always the positive integer.

 The running time complexity for the program to find the power of the number using recursion is O(logn) because every time the recursive function is called, the parameter of the next call is increased by exponential times.
 Therefore, the time complexity is the function of the log.